jdpolakoff/sampleteach/readme2.md

   1. We're modeling some real world thing (in this case, a car) inside our code.
   2. All the data and behavior for that thing is accessible in a single place.

-The second point is the basis of Object-Oriented Programming and what makes it so powerful.
+The first point is the basis of Object-Oriented Programming and what makes it so powerful.

 Why might we want to model real world things in our code?